cgencer/EQueue-docs/06-Tiles.md

 ## Inheritance Tiles
 ##### ([[13-Appendix#^005365]])

 With every every persona we interact, we also get an inheritance tile.
-These act as our in-game missions, emotion patterns (sequences), tendencies and major triggering and usual emotions with its cost and benefits.
+These act as our in-game missions: tendencies and emotional narratives (patterns, triggering and usual emotions).

-There will be two types of inheritance tiles; Parents and Partners.
+There will be two types of inheritance tiles; for parents and partners.
 The later having less features as the former.
 Take care to take tiles accordingly.

-> [!Todo:] Getting triggered, its benefits to have it

-> [!Todo: Pattern Advantages and their Cost]
+- ### Tendencies:

+These are the strategies we've developed as a result of the emotional narratives with our parents.
+They will be applied only on the setup stage of the game.

+- ### Emotional Narratives:

+Each persona has a set of emotional narratives which they tend to use regularly.
+Only the parents teach us to act in a set of emotional sequences, their narratives include patterns.

+- ##### Patterns:

+ Patterns are learned emotional behaviours, maybe strategies.
+The familiarity of these results with earning advantages while loosing some awareness.
+Whenever our queue establishes such a sequence (initiated by others) we experience the pattern.
+Every establishment of the pattern fortifies the results.
+Although they return some advantages, it is also mandatory to dismantle them in order to loose less.

+- ##### Major (Triggering) Emotion:

+ When using the layered emotions add-on, this color will be the entrance for dismantling layered emotions.
+Otherwise it is only the most-occurring emotion of the personas narrative.

+- ##### Usual Emotions:

+The lesser occurring emotions of the narrative.

 > [!Todo: Detaching Emotions]
-## Layered Emotion Tile